MarteXcoin-documentation/Documentation/masternode/understanding.rst

 quickly than a blockchain run entirely by unpaid volunteers.
 The more masternodes, the better and safer the MarteX network.

-As of April 2020, the MarteX network has over 120 masternodes.
+As of April 2020, the MarteX network has over 112 masternodes.
-The block reward is approximately 2,5 MMarteX, so the selected masternode receives 1.125 MarteX per payment.
+The block reward is approximately 2,5 MarteX, so the selected masternode receives 1.125 MarteX per payment.
 See `this site <https://masternodes.online/currencies/MXT/>`_ to know masternodes ROI, and `this site
 <https://mnrank.com/coin/MXT/>`_ for various real-time